 Just a few ideas:

-- you may find how much income their projects generate (eg I found randomly the range of income by project at a company by reading a job offer for a project manager, while I was a candidate as a developer.)
+- You may find how much income their projects generate (for example I found randomly the range of income by project at a company by reading a job offer for a project manager, while I was a candidate for a developer job).
 You wouldn’t ask the same salary to a company getting $50K projects or $1 billion projects, right?

-- you could discover that their employees are on strike a lot (bad conditions, low salaries, weak packages?)
+- You could discover that their employees are on strike a lot (bad conditions, low salaries, weak packages, difficult to get a promotion, inequity in salaries…).

-- you could also discover that they have a bad financial or juridical situation
+- You could also discover that they have a bad financial situation.

 Apply, try, correct!